JanSharp/quick-adjustable-inserters/notes.md

   - [ ] handle key binds which change drop offset while not idle and selecting a selectable differently
   - [ ] record a new video showcasing just all of the key bind interactions at once
 - [x] probably add a setting to disable drop offset selection per player, especially with the addition of a "toggle near/far" offset key bind
-  - [ ] add key bind which enabled being able to pick the drop offset just this once
+  - [ ] add key bind to adjust the drop offset (and nothing else)
   - [ ] rerecord videos in which the settings window is visible, since settings have changed now
+  - [ ] add an option to this setting for a smart mode which shows the drop offset only when targeting ground or belts
 - [x] snap pickup highlight to grid
 - [ ] handle pickup or drop vectors of length 0.
 Do not divide by length of vectors without checking if it is 0 first
 - [x] fix that switching to idle and back after regenerating cache in on configuration changed errors trying to use invalidated cache.prototype